-- The Prayer Warriors often has people who badmouth the author mutiliated.
+- The Prayer Warriors often has people who badmouth the author mutilated.
 The ultimate example comes in Threat of Satanic Commonism, when Rika and Books, two of the most prominent sporkers, are put in an arena and killed.
 Both are male despite really being female.
 Both actually liked the fact that their characterizations got to take turns beating up the protagonist.

-- While Siskel and Ebert weren't squished, another critic of the movie was - the extra in the car that is squished early in the film was intended to be a representation of J.D.
+- Another critic actually is squished in the film: the extra in the car that is stepped on early in the film is intended to be a representation of J.D.
 Lees, editor of G-Fan Magazine, who had harsh criticism for the film based on information leaks prior to its release.
-Several Godzilla fans noted how extremely petty it was to cast an extra for someone most film goers would never recognize just to have him killed off.
+Since hardly anyone in the audience was even going to recognize the reference, it's pretty clear that this statement was just for the benefit of Emmerich himself.

-- Meet the Spartans has one of the most spectacularly backfiring examples in history: they build up the gag, by having characters read unflattering reviews of the previous installment, Epic Movie, off the Internet in a mocking tone of voice... but forget to put in the punchline.
-So all the scene adds to the movie is that it flat out explains how bad the rest of the film is.
+- Meet the Spartans has one of the most spectacularly backfiring examples in history: they build up the gag, by having characters read unflattering reviews of the previous installment, Epic Movie, off the Internet in a mocking tone of voice...but forget to put in a punchline.
+So all the scene adds to the movie is that it flat-out explains how bad the rest of the film is.

 - Superprodukcja, by usually brilliant Polish director Juliusz Machulski, stars a movie critic who is forced to become a screenwriter and director of a movie under the thumb of a mob boss.
 It's pretty bad.

-- In Gremlins 2: The New Batch the titular monsters overrun a TV studio.
-In one scene a critic is ranting about how horrible the original Gremlins is, using actual lines from a bad review, is mobbed by gremlins and starts yelling "I was just kidding!
+- In Gremlins 2: The New Batch the eponymous monsters overrun a TV studio.
+In one scene, film critic Leonard Maltin (playing himself) is ranting about how horrible the original Gremlins is, using actual lines from his review, then gets mobbed by gremlins and starts yelling "I was just kidding!
 It was a 10!
 A 10!"
-Unusually, the critic was actually Leonard Maltin, playing himself and reading out his own review; a rare case where the producers and the critic seem to be taking things in equally good humour.
-(The entire sequel could be seen as a Take That to the original, despite being directed by the same guy.)
+This is a rare case where the producers and the critic seem to be taking things in equally good humour.
+(The entire sequel could be seen as a Take That! to the original, despite being directed by the same guy.)
 Elsewhere, the sequel demonstrates its own self-effacing good humour by including a scene where people discuss the inconsistencies in the "don't feed them after midnight" rule (before being mauled by gremlins) and another scene where Kate (Phoebe Cates) is physically dragged away as she launches into a maudlin speech about why she doesn't like Presidents' Day, parodying her speech about Christmas in the original film.

-- In They Live!, after Nada destroys the signal and the aliens' true forms are revealed, a pair of critics on TV (clearly Expies for Siskel and Ebert, are shown as aliens, complaining that directors like George Romero and John Carpenter "need to show some restraint".
-This is a bit odd, considering that at least Ebert greatly championed Night of the Living Dead and Halloween (1978) when many critics reviled them as trash, although Ebert hadn't been as kind to some of their later films.
+- In They Live, after Nada destroys the signal and the aliens' true forms are revealed, a pair of critics on TV (clearly expies for Siskel and Ebert, are shown as aliens, complaining that directors like George A. Romero and John Carpenter "need to show some restraint".
+This is a bit odd, considering that at least Ebert greatly championed Night of the Living Dead (1968) and Halloween (1978) when many critics reviled them as trash, although Ebert hadn't been as kind to some of their later films.

 - The villain of Galaxy Quest is named after Andrew Sarris because a producer had a grudge.